 “New data from Public Health England shows that the median age of those infected is now 40 – representing a shift in age to younger working age individuals, compared to the previous period in the outbreak.

 “It’s very important to remember that the virus hasn’t gone away – and that we’re still in the middle of an epidemic.

 “If we all stay alert and take sensible precautions, we can help stop the spread of this very contagious virus.”

-Anyone with symptoms of coronavirus, which can include a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste, should request a test immediately.
+Anyone with symptoms of coronavirus, which can include a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste, should request a test additional.
 A mobile testing unit is at Evington leisure centre until next week, while a permanent testing facility is available at the Birstall park and ride site.